Marc Spagnuolo

 Caleb lives in Greenville, SC with his wife and two daughters.
 His first exposure to fine woodworking was in a middle school shop class where he built a stool.
 His interest in woodworking reemerged as a young adult building practical furniture for his first home.
 His interest (read obsession) and research into Danish chair design and construction began c.2005.
 He spent 6 years making furniture as a hobby before selling a successful business to make chairs full time in 2011.

+He has designed and produced a number of woodworking tools in the 18th and 19th century style most notably his line of spokeshaves for chairmaking.
 He has written several articles for Popular Woodworking magazine.
 He currently teaches Danish Modern chairmaking and is writing on that topic for a forthcoming book with Lost Art Press.